We Make Milton - Official Plan project

 Milton has a great transportation connectivity opportunity with the existing trails at many of our neighborhoods.
 We have lots of trails, but we lack on how these trails connect to each other for pedestrians and cyclists.
 It`s not a major project in most places, it requires better signals and some civil work.
 This will make users get around using secondary roads, trails, different transportation methods, rather than clogging the main roads with cars.

-Fabiano F. Poester over 1 year ago
+Fabiano F. Poester almost 2 years ago

 According to the current situation that my children and I are in now, and because I do not have a car, the transportation situation within Milton is very bad, as there is no good connection between the bus stations, and the time that the bus takes within the city as a result of the road is considered long.
 In my opinion, the solution is to develop a carefully studied transportation map within the city of Milton, and to include shopping places, health and educational centers in this map, and this will be a good solution to reduce the suffering of citizens.

-Nada Elfarsi over 1 year ago
+Nada Elfarsi almost 2 years ago

 I saw today first-hand that Derry & Ontario is an extremely busy intersection, and there’s 3 new condo buildings going up there.
 May we get more public transit in that area to reduce traffic there?